uconn-maglab/git-better/01_Meet_GitKraken.md

 When it is done cloning, there will be a message at the top of the window asking if you want to switch to the repository now; click this button.

+## README and LICENSE

+Among the first things you should notice in a repository are the README and the license.

+### The README

+Most projects have a README.
+This file is displayed on the home page of a GitHub repository.
+It gives the visitor (and potential contributor) important information, such as the purpose of the project, the language(s) used in its development, how to obtain the project (whether you can download a packaged version or if you have to build it from source), what to know when contributing, and licensing information.

+The README can be any kind of text file (e.g., `.txt`, `.md`, `.rst`), but due to GitHub's fancy Markdown rendering capabilities, Markdown is the most common.

+The README should be the first place you look when you have questions about how to go about setting up someone else's project.
+Likewise, any projects you maintain should have an up-to-date README with all the necessary information in it.
+It may take time to get the hang of what to put in a README, but you can get a good idea by looking at other projects.

+### The License

+Licensing is extremely important, but luckily it's also pretty easy to understand an to do for your own work.

+By default, everything you create is copyrighted to you with all rights reserved.
+That means no one is permitted to modify or distribute it without your express permission.

+When you are sharing your work online, you will often *want* people to have some of these rights so that they can use your work and contribute to its further development, or share it with others who might find it useful.

+There are many licenses that facilitate sharing to various degrees.

+Works of text, art, etc. might be good candidates for a [Creative Commons License](https://creativecommons.org).
+The site will ask a couple questions about your preferences on use, modification, distribution, etc. and then find the license that matches your needs.

+As you can see from the README, this tutorial is licensed under the Creative Commons Attribution license, meaning loosely that the user can do whatever they want as long as they provide credit.

+Anything with code should use a software license.
+[Choosealicense.org](https://Choosealicense.org) can help find one for you.

+The two most common open source software licenses are probably the [MIT License](https://opensource.org/licenses/MIT) and the [GNU General Public License (GPL)](https://opensource.org/licenses/GPL-3.0).
+Both of these allow people to use and modify your code as long as they give you credit.
+The main difference is that the GNU GPL requires that modifications be licensed under the same license as the original, whereas the MIT license does not have that constraint.

+An individual preference for one license or another is a matter of personal philosophy and practical considerations.
+Just make sure that if you are publishing your work, you have *some* license on it (or an explicit statement of all rights reserved), and that if you are using someone else's work, you do so in

 ## Git workflow with GitKraken

 ### Branching